Arnolily/Note/docs/Resnet & Batch Norms.md

 $$Y = \mathcal{F}\{X\}$$

 where \(\mathcal{F}\) is the mapping function between input \(X\) and output \(Y\).
 Essentially, layers are learning this map between input patterns and output patterns.
 However, due to ICS, the input pattern could constantly change, which might disrupt the learned mapping function.
+As a result, the gradient (which is related to the input) is also affected by the change of distribution in the input.
 Therefore, ICS is believed to have a detrimental effect on the training process.

 However, I propose an alternative understanding of ICS.
 In traditional machine learning, we assume that data are **IID** (i.e., independently and identically distributed).
 This is the foundation of machine learning and the prerequisite of **MLE** (i.e., Maximum Likelihood Estimation), which is the original form of all loss functions.
-By using BN, we can ensure the second **I** in **IID**, which is identically distributed.
+By using BN, we can ensure that the data is identically distributed.
 This could lead to better generalization performance for the network.

 _Other researchers, however, have shown that ICS does not affect performance and that BN does not reduce ICS._ They prefer to explain BN’s effectiveness differently.